dbpokorny/autoclave/README.md

 and <a href="https://en.wikipedia.org/wiki/Shim_(computing)">shim</a>
-that enforces rules, restrictions, rate-limits, and caps on the behavior of code of unknown origin so that the host is protected from both intentional and unintentional malicious / spammy / inappropriate operations [Note1](#Note1).
-It is intended to support the creation of a learning tool that, together with a web-based Git network (GitHub, GitLab, ...) gives visitors a complete
+that enforces rules, restrictions, rate-limits, and caps on the behavior of code of unknown origin so that the host is protected from both intentional and unintentional malicious / spammy / inappropriate operations.
+[See details below](#Note1).
+Autoclave is intended to support the creation of a learning tool that, together with a web-based Git network (GitHub, GitLab, ...) gives visitors a complete
 <a href="https://en.wikipedia.org/wiki/Toolchain">toolchain</a> for